Start here

 - The video does not mention port forwarding, but you will need to set this up in order for your node to be reachable by others on the network.
 You can read more about this here.

-hoprd installation methods
+HOPRd installation methods

 We support two distribution mechanisms to install hoprd